 3. Lava Beds National Monument

 After leaving the Mount Shasta area, head northeast on Highway 97 to follow the Volcanic Scenic Legacy Byway towards Lava Beds National Monument.
 Lava Beds National Monument is one of the few places in the continental U.S. where you can hike through hollowed out lava tubes — remnants from the Medicine Lake Volcano.
 Yes, it is as cool as it sounds.
+(See other places to explore caves in California.)

 Getting there requires some intentionality in your travels.
 Lava Beds is truly in the middle of nowhere, far from every major highway or other attraction.
 In fact, my husband was trying to convince me to skip this stop on our road trip planning, thinking it wouldn’t be much to write home about for the detour required.
 I’m glad I prevailed upon him.
 Lava Beds was probably the top highlight of our entire trip.